 When Thomas Henry joked about oxygen being “as fashionable as French wine at the fashionable taverns” more than 240 years ago, he most certainly couldn’t have imagined that oxygen bars would become a reality.
 Yet, here we are purchasing “hits” of oxygen.
 The suppliers claim these “hits” relieve stress, invigorate us, and even remedy hangovers.
 But many of these benefits are highly subjective and even debatable.

 There’s no doubt that oxygen is essential for life.
-However, our lungs have had millions of years to perfect themselves, and are quite efficient at extracting oxygen from the air around us.
+But, our lungs have had millions of years to perfect themselves, and are quite efficient at extracting oxygen from the air around us.
 The reality is, inhaling air that’s high in oxygen at an oxygen bar probably won’t be beneficial to someone with a healthy set of lungs.

 In high school, we are taught that the body uses oxygen to generate energy, and in the process gets converted to carbon dioxide.
 So we breathe oxygen in and breathe carbon dioxide out.
 However, oxidative phosphorylation, (the process of using oxygen to generate energy), is far from that simple.

-People with Val-SOD2 are at much higher risk of developing type 2 diabetes and secondary complications, such as cardiovascular disease, kidney damage, and vision loss.
-Studies indicate that increasing antioxidants might play a role in reducing the risk of type 2 diabetes and could be a useful treatment option; however, more research is necessary to substantiate these links.
+People with Val-SOD2 are at much higher risk of developing type 2 diabetes and secondary complications associated with the disease cardiovascular disease, kidney damage, and vision loss.
+Studies show that increasing antioxidants might reduce the risk of type 2 diabetes, therefore be a useful treatment option.
+However, more research is necessary to substantiate these links.

 Oxygen sustains us, but if we are exposed to high concentrations for a prolonged period it can also kill us.
 Scientists are not even close to understanding exactly how the amount of oxygen in the air we breathe can influence the generation of ROS inside our bodies.